thierry-alpsoft/mystorm-switch/README.md

 plug.powerOff(function (result, err) {
     if (err) console.log(err);

-	// If the switch has been well powered on if (result === true) {
+	// If the switch has been well powered off if (result === true) {
 		console.log("ok, it's on");
     }